|French name||Fourmi de feu|

 If you're not sure about the kind of ants that are invading your home, please check this articles

-A very invasive ant in Honduras and in the Islands of Roatán and Útila
+A very invasive ant in Honduras and on the Island of Útila

 This species of ant was introduced to North America in the 1930’s.
 However, because of the development of many means of transportation (air planes, trains, ships, etc.), fire ants were able to colonize several other countries.